 For plotting grids I like to make sure I have a full sized 1,000 meter scale (at the map scale) to work with.
 For a 1:10,000 scale map, which is going to be your most accurate for land nav, a lot of the multi purpose protractors only go out to 500 meters on their 1:10,000 scale, so I use a dedicated protractor for that size map.
 For smaller scale maps I can get away with the multi use protractors.

-Pens, pencils, and paper
+Pens, pencils, paper and glasses